 The sculpture under discussion in this post has a bit of an identity crisis.
 The temple it is located in refers to it by one name; I refer to it by another name based on its iconographical details; and a book that I highly respect and refer to frequently refers to it by a third name.
 What’s in a name, you may ask?
 Plenty, I say, for in this case, with change in identity, the story and the context changes as well.

 Like most temples, the Lalithambigai Temple too has a sthala puranam or legend associated it.
-There’s a long version and a short version and since this post is about a particular sculpture and not the temple, I’m going to stick to sharing the short version with you.
+There’s a long version and a short version and since this post is about a particular sculpture and not the temple, I’m going to share the short version with you.

 There are two ways to explore the former Danish colony of Tranquebar (or Trankebar as the Danes spell it) or Tharangambadi (as it is known officially).
 The first is as a day trip from Pondicherry or Nagapattinam or any of the nearby temple towns and the second is to base yourself at Tranquebar, like I did, and then explore the town at leisure.